vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 What is then the origin of the Kaliyuga or Saptarsi era given in Table 27 which go back to thousands of years before Christ?
 We are going to show presently that they are extrapolated eras invented much later than the alleged starting year.

-It is clear from historical records that date-recor ding by an era in India started from the time of the Kuṣana emperors and Saka satraps of Ujjain.
+It is clear from historical records that date-recor ding by an era in India started from the time of the Kuṣana emperors and śaka satraps of Ujjain.
 But India cannot be singled out in this respect, for none of the great nations of antiquity, vix., Egypt, Babylon, Assyria or later Greece and Rome, used a continuously running era till rather late in their history.
 The introduction of the era is connected with the develop ment of the sense of 'History' which came rather late to all civilized nations.

 centuries in the total period of the cycle.
 Each cen tury is named after a naksatra, viz., Afrint, Bharani, etc ; and the number of years within the century is generally mentioned, so that the number of year of the era never exceeds 100.
 This era was in use in Kashmir and neighbouring places.
 In fact this era has no relation with the seven Rsis (the Great Bear) in the sky or with any actual naksatra division.
 There is difference of opinion as to the beginning of the era.
 According to Vrddha Garga and the Puranas the. starting year of the tenth century named after Magha are 3177 B.C., 477 B.C. and 2224 A.D. of the different cycles, when according to Varahamihira the third century named Krttikā begins.
 The beginning years of Varahamihira's Magha century of the different cycles are however 2477 B. C., 224 A. D. and 2924 A.D.